top of page

 For the foreground, use a dark value green fabric as your base.
 It will seem too dark at first, but will provide the perfect base for your stitches.
 Do stitches in small areas (blobs) of light, medium and dark values depending where you want shadows and highlights in the grass.
 Start at the back area of your foreground grass with your shortest stitches and make them slightly taller as you move forward.
 This will cover the spot where the midground and foreground fabrics meet.
 (Easiest for me is to use a 1.8 free motion zigzag.
 I turn the picture sideways and pull it slightly, side to side, as I stitch to vary the size of the stitches.)

 I notice that blades in front seem to have a very light value at their tips.
 How about tightening your top thread tension so that a white bobbin thread pulls to the top and makes the sunlit blade tops very bright?
-If you want a tutorial on how to stitch grass, I do have it in my store, Stitch Magic Part 1.
+You'll learn more in the New Two Stitch Magic Class

 Recent Posts